arslank001/arslank001/README.md

 - **Convocation & Alumni Portal:** Digitized the complete convocation and alumni process.
 - **Logistics Management Information System (LMIS):** Worked on reports for health and family planning initiatives.
 - **HR KP Portal:** In HR-KP Portal, the KP government can easily create doctor’s profiles, manage their personal, spouse, children’s, educational, and post place information.
-In the project, I have worked in the following roles: Analysis, Software Development, Testing, and User Manual.

 ## 🎓 Education